NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 If a manual rotation nudge is necessary, use ``pc_align`` with ``--initial-rotation-angle``.

+The transformed cloud then need to be regridded with ``point2dem`` as before.

 It is very recommended to redo the whole process using the improved alignment.
 First, the alignment transform must be applied to the